howion/notes/bookshelf/01-mathematics.md

     * **Real Mathematical Analysis** by Charles C. Pugh.
     * **Understanding Analysis** by Stephan Abbott.
+    * **All of Statistics: A Concise Course in Statistical Inference** by Larry Wasserman
     * **Introduction to Probability** by Joseph K. Blitzstein and Jessica Hwang.
         > My probability theory notes are, for now, mostly based on this book
     * **Partial Differential Equations: An Introduction** by Walter A. Strauss.